Simonig/oauth2-example/readme.md

 # Oauth2-example with Go
 Authentication is the most common part in any application.
-You can implement your own authentication system or you can use one of the many alternatives that exist, but in this case we going to use OAuth2.
+You can implement your own authentication system or use one of the many alternatives that exist, but in this case we going to use OAuth2.

-OAuth is a specification that allows users to delegate access to their data without sharing their username and password with that service, if you want to read more about Oauth2 go to [here](https://oauth.net/2/).
+OAuth is a specification that allows users to delegate access to their data without sharing their username and password with that service, if you want to read more about Oauth2 go [here](https://oauth.net/2/).

 ## Config Google Project
-First of all, we need to create our Google Project and create OAuth2 credentials.
+First things first, we need to create our Google Project and create OAuth2 credentials.

 * Go to Google Cloud Platform
 * Create a new project or select one if you already have it.
-* Go to Credentials and create new credentials choosing  “OAuth client ID”
+* Go to Credentials and and create a new one choosing  “OAuth client ID”
-* Add authorized redirect URL, for this example `localhost:8000/auth/google/callback`
+* Add "authorized redirect URL", for this example `localhost:8000/auth/google/callback`
 * Copy client_id and client secret